MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/pricing-management-overview.md

 - Offer, manage, and calculate pricing and provide transparent pricing across channels, which is essential for aligning pricing strategies across multiple channels.
 - Quickly determine prices while considering a variety of commercial aspects, such as general base prices, sales trade agreements, long-term discount agreements, short-term promotion discounts, and retrospective rebate calculations for each sales order.
 - Create pricing data models based on price attributes.
 Price attributes can be based on categorized product pricing differentiators, customer groups, and order types.
-- Manage complex pricing structures with price-component breakdowns and define margin component price adjustments on top of item base prices.
+- Manage complex price structures with price-component breakdowns and define margin component price adjustments on top of item base prices.
 When you create an order, the pricing details can provide a list of price component breakdowns for future in-depth analysis.
 - Easily manage sophisticated pricing rules when converting from B2B pricing to B2B and B2C pricing that considers discount concurrency, bundle sales, mandatory sales items, and bonus free item pricing rules.
 - Simulate prices and show detailed price calculations.
 - Leverage enhanced discount budget controls to avoid margin leakage from fund consumption.